Acadian Exodus: Consequence

-The Acadian migration to Chignectio helped to protect the corridor between Quebec and Louisbourg.
-During the winter of 1749-1750, Louis La Corne was dispatched from Quebec and arrived at the settlements near the Isthmus of Chignecto, along the rivers Petitcodiac, Chipoudie, and Memramcook.
+The Acadian migration to Chignecto helped to protect the corridor between Quebec and Louisbourg.
+During the winter of 1749–1750, Louis La Corne was dispatched from Quebec and arrived at the settlements near the Isthmus of Chignecto, along the rivers Petitcodiac, Chipoudie, and Memramcook.
 La Corne asked the Acadians to affirm their allegiance to the French king, which they did.
 Some men, perhaps most joined the militia companies.
 By early 1751, over 250 Acadians had joined the French militia.
 These Acadians and Mi'kmaq fought in the attempts to prevent Fort Lawrence from being built (1750) and eventually served in the defence of Fort Beausejour (1755).

 In October 1752, Governor Hobson did not send Protestant settlers to live among the Acadians for fear that more of them would join the exodus.
 The conditions of the refugees who fled to Chignecto and to Île Saint-Jean were very difficult.
 While the condition of those who went to Île Royale prior to the Expulsion of 1758 is not well documented.
 Those that made it to Île Saint-Jean also suffered from numerous natural disasters.
 There were a series of plagues that struck the island.
 In 1749, swarms of black field mice destroyed that year's crop.
 A plague of locusts followed the year.
 And the year after that a blistering drought.

 The 1,500 who went to Chignecto suffered from overcrowding.
 They survived on rations waiting for the dykes to be built.
 Acadians from Minas were a constant support in providing provisions and labour on the dykes.
-In retaliation for the Acadian and Mi'kmaq Raid on Dartmouth (1751), the British raided Chignecto destroying the dykes and ruining hundreds of acres of crops.
-Acadians began to defect from the Exodus and made application to return to the British colony.
-As a result of the conditions of the Acadian refugees, in 1753-1754, Le Loutre temporarily stopped pressing Acadians at Minas to evacuate to his new settlements.
+In retaliation for the Acadian and Mi'kmaq raid on Dartmouth, the British sent several armed companies to Chignecto, who killed a few French defenders and breached the dykes.
+Hundreds of acres of crops were ruined, which proved disastrous for the Acadians and the French troops.
+Acadians began to defect from the Exodus and made an application to return to the British colony.
+As a result of the conditions of the Acadian refugees, in 1753–1754, Le Loutre temporarily stopped pressing Acadians at Minas to evacuate to his new settlements.
 Instead, he encouraged them to grow more grain, which they did in record quantities sufficient to support the large French, Acadian, and Mi'kmaq population otherwise occupied in the service of France.

 Le Loutre immediately sought help from Quebec and then France to support re-building dykes in the area.
 He returned with success in 1753 and work began on the grand dyking project on riviere Au Lac (present day Aulac River, New Brunswick).
 Unfortunately, the following year storm tides broke through the main cross-dike of the large-scale reclamation project, destroying nearly everything the Acadians had accomplished in several months of intense work.
-Again some Acadians tried to defect to the British.
+Again, some Acadians tried to defect to the British.